Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 Personally, I’ve seen some of my blogs surge to page one in Google after getting over a thousand Facebook likes, and yes, I’m assuming the Facebook interaction was part of the reason the blog moved.

-Hootsuite actually conducted a study in 2018, however, and it showed that blogs with top social shares had a 22% boost in SEO.
+Hootsuite actually conducted a study in 2018, however, and it showed that blogs with top social shares had a 22% boost in SEO, and I am pretty sure that wasn’t biased research.

 But regardless of SEO, getting your blog into social channels, like LinkedIn, Twitter, Facebook, and Instagram, can get your company and its blog major exposure.